Melody-Meng/Game-of-thrones-analysis/README.md

 1. Natural Language Processing using (NLTK)
 <br />a. tokenize words from each document
-b__ filter out stop words and stem the remaining
+<br />b. filter out stop words and stem the remaining
-c. rank the most-used 100 words
+<br />c. rank the most-used 100 words
-d. count word frequency by episode
+<br />d. count word frequency by episode

 2. K-means Clustering (Scikit-learn)
-a.
+<br />a.
 K-means clustering to group similar words based on frequencies
-b.
+<br />b.
 PCA analysis for dimensionality reduction
-c. plot results
+<br />c. plot results